FAQ

 Center offerings: Frequently Asked Questions

-Why take online writing courses with the Center for Creative Writing?
+Why enroll in an online writing session with the Center for Creative Writing?

 Because not only will we help you become a stronger writer, we will guide you to better awareness of your unique creative process so you will keep writing.